yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/install-admin-console/airgapped.md

 ![Replicated successfully installed](/images/replicated/replicated-success.png)

-Next step is install YugaWare as described in the [section below](#step-2-install-yugaware-via-replicated).
+Next, install YugaWare as described in step 2.

-## Step 2.
-Install YugaWare using Replicated
+## Step 2 — Install YugaWare using Replicated

 ### Set up HTTPS for Replicated

-Launch Replicated UI by going to [http://yugaware-host-public-ip:8800](http://yugaware-host-public-ip:8800).
+Launch the Replicated UI by going to [http://yugaware-host-public-ip:8800](http://yugaware-host-public-ip:8800).
 The warning shown next states that the connection to the server is not private (yet).
-We will address this warning as soon as we setup HTTPS for the Replicated Admin Console in the next step.
-Click Continue to Setup and then ADVANCED to bypass this warning and go to the Replicated Admin Console.
+We will address this warning as soon as you configure HTTPS for the Replicated Admin Console in the next step.
+Click **Continue to Setup** and then **ADVANCED** to bypass this warning and go to the **Replicated Admin Console**.

 ![Replicated SSL warning](/images/replicated/replicated-warning.png)